UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 * Reliquary Arachnotron: A variant of the arachnotron that uses the energy bolts used by the former ranger and plasma elite.

 BOSSES:
+* Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; you're toast if you get too close.
+It has 2500 HP and can fly.
+	* Spawns with cyberdemons under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
+* Haymaker: A minotaur-like creature that also has 2500 health that has a cyberdemon's head.
+It shoots mancubus fireballs from its hammer.
+	* Spawns with cyberdemons under special circumstances, otherwise it is limited to being summoned by the Icon of Sin and other final bosses.
 * Leviathan (Struggle: Antaresian Legacy, 2018): A fast-moving monster who attacks with an entire mancubus volley simutaneously.
 Spawns with cyberdemons.
 	* Change: Reduced health from 10000 down to 4200.
 * Remnant Cardinal (Remnant, 2019): A darker, red flying variant of the cyberdemon that fires rockets much faster in salvos of four.